'Let America Be America Again' Analysis

 Lines 31 - 38

-Again, use of the repeated phrase I am brings home the message loud and clear in this octet: the system is cruellest to those who are poorest.
-From the farmer to the servant, from the land to the fine houses of the wealthy, for many the Dream means only hunger and poverty.
+Again, the use of the repeated phrase I am brings home the message loud and clear in this octet: the system is cruellest to those who are poorest.
+From the farmer to the servant, from the land to the fine houses of the wealthy, for many, the Dream means only hunger and poverty.

 Workers become de-humanized, become mere numbers and are treated as if they are commodities or money.